Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 Couldn't help himself.

-Aaron Powell Uh Yeah, that's that's right.
+Yeah, that's right.

-This is the biggest expansion of the single expansion of the IRS since the Second World War, which gives you an indication of what Obamacare is going to do to the tax code, because this uh country already has an overcomplicated tax code that is an abomination to a free society, uh and where and we're expanding the reach of the IRS in the biggest single uh growth of the agency uh since the since the uh since the Second World War.
+This is the biggest expansion of the single expansion of the IRS since the Second World War, which gives you an indication of what Obamacare is going to do to the tax code, because this country already has an overcomplicated tax code that is an abomination to a free society.

-But at some point the private sector just throws its hand up and gives up, surely.
+But at some point, the private sector just throws its hand up and gives up, surely.

 Yeah, exactly.

-And that was a very uh reasonable position to take when laws were three or four pages long.
+And that was a very reasonable position to take when laws were three or four pages long.

-Uh at that stage at that stage ignorance of the law uh when even the legislators are uh are ignorant of the law, nobody can know this law.
+At that stage, at that stage ignorance of the law when even the legislators are ignorant of the law, nobody can know this law and you're no longer living under a regime of laws.

-But the sex uh the the sex addiction of your former employee, uh then there is no equality before the law, because then it just becomes a matter of whether you can afford to fight the thing or whether you you whether you ca you just have to give up and and settle it.
+Because if it's impossible to know the law unless you hire high-priced legal advice, as you had to pay and spend to get off this sex addiction thing not your sex addiction, I take it, but the sex addiction of your former employee then there is no equality before the law, because then it just becomes a matter of whether you can afford to fight the thing or whether you just have to give up and settle it.

-I'm not sure I'm not a lawyer, so I don't really know.
+I'm not a lawyer, so I don't really know.

-Yeah, that's that's true.
+Yeah, that's true.

 Like spring break is just like sex addiction break, isn't it?

-Uh eventually you will the Leviathan will bring it all crashing down.
+Eventually, the Leviathan will bring it all crashing down.

 And there will be no point even to being a sex addict because you'll be too depressed even to hit on any checks because you're just paying so much to support the government.